Firing Plasma Bolts

 Subdividing and destroying asteroids

-When a plasma bolt hits an asteroid, we want the asteroid to subdivide into smaller asteroids.
-Smaller asteroids should become faster and therefore more dangerous.
-This makes the game more interesting.
+Plasma bolts should destroy asteroids.
+But let's not make it so easy!
+When a plasma bolt hits an asteroid, we want the asteroid to subdivide into smaller asteroids which are even faster and more dangerous!

 First, we are going to parameterize your Asteroid